nxt3AT/sankeydiagram.net/README.md

 * lint: `npm run lint`
 * fix codestyle: `npm run lint:fix`

 Live version of the dev branch: https://dev.sankeydiagram-net.pages.dev/

+There is also a Dockerfile available for local testing.
+Please mind that the Dockerfile is not (yet) production ready, since it runs a local parcel server.
+Use `docker build -t sankeydiagramnet . && docker run -p 1234:1234 sankeydiagramnet` to start your a docker container at port 1234.

 ## Contact
 If you have any questions, need help, a special license, or something else, you can contact me via GitHub Issues, or using the following methods: